Spatiotemporal Control of Charge +1 Topological Defects in Polar Active Matter: Introduction

-Active stress generated by the transformation of chemical energy into mechanical work is at the base of the fascinating autonomous movements seen in biological systems~\cite{Prost:2015ev,balasubramaniamActiveNematicsScales2022}.
+Active stress generated by the transformation of chemical energy into mechanical work is at the base of fascinating autonomous movements seen in biological systems~\cite{Prost:2015ev,balasubramaniamActiveNematicsScales2022}.
 At the molecular level, it results from the interaction of molecular motors with filamentous protein assemblies.
 Due to their molecular form, active stress in living matter is often anisotropic.
 The principal direction of the stress typically coincides with orientational order exhibited by the biological material.
 Macroscopic orientational order can result, for example, from the alignment of filaments~\cite{Sanchez:2012gt} or of elongated cells~\cite{Gruler:1999bt,Duclos:2014bs}.
 If individual filaments or cells are polarized, their alignment can result in polar or nematic orientational order.

 Topological point defects are increasingly recognized to play a central role in organizing mechanical stress in biological systems.
 At such defects, the orientational order field is ill defined.
-They are characterized by their topological charge which can take half-integer values.
-Defects have been reported to determine the position of cell death and extrusion~\cite{Saw:2017gn}, direct the formation of cell mounds~\cite{Kawaguchi:2017em,Guillamat.2022, endresen2025actuationcellsheets3d}, and are essential for surface deformations that accompany the formation of mouth, foot, and tentacles during regeneration of the freshwater polyp \textit{Hydra vulgaris}~\cite{Maroudas-Sacks.2021,Ravichandran.2025}.
+They are characterized by their topological charge, which can be either half-integer or integer for nematic order, whereas only integer charges occur for polar order.
+Defects have been reported to determine the position of cell death and extrusion~\cite{Saw:2017gn}, direct the formation of cell mounds~\cite{Kawaguchi:2017em,Guillamat.2022, EndresenMurali.2026}, and are essential for surface deformations that accompany the formation of mouth, foot, and tentacles during regeneration of the freshwater polyp \textit{Hydra vulgaris}~\cite{Maroudas-Sacks.2021,Ravichandran.2025}.
 Activity-induced surface deformations orchestrated by topological defects also hold promises in the design of soft robots~\cite{Webster-Wood_2023}.

 Topological defects of charge +1 play a particular role in surface deformation.
 These defects are unique in that they have continuous rotational symmetry.
 A homogeneous local rotation of the orientation field, referred to as a change in phase, causes a +1 defect to transition between aster, spiral and vortex.
 For any other defect, a change in phase is simply associated with a global rotation around the defect center.
 Active defects of charge +1 can deform surfaces into different shapes ranging from domes to saddles depending on the phase of the defect~\cite{Pearce.2020}.
 Thus, +1 defects offer the possibility to control shapes by changing their phase.
 Phase changes can be performed in a restricted region around the defect, whereas the alternative, changing the topological charge of a defect, requires global changes of the orientational order.